stevenmhunt/website/blog/2020-09-17-better-requirements-by-harnessing-the-power-of-exa.md

 Originally, example mapping required teams to be collocated, with access to 4 coloured decks of index cards and buckets of Sharpies.
 Indeed, this may still be the most effective way of running an example mapping session, but with remote working, distributed teams, and electronic project management tools, this approach is no longer generally suitable.

-There are many online/virtual ways of running an example mapping session, but you should check out the example mapping tool built into CucumberStudio, which is [demoed in this webinar](/resources/webinars/better-requirements-by-harnessing-examples/?ws=a).

 ## Traceability

 One property that many organisations are looking for is requirements traceability – defined as ["the ability to describe and follow the life of a requirement in both a forwards and backwards direction (i.e. from its origins, through its development and specification, to its subsequent deployment and use, and through periods of ongoing refinement an](https://en.wikipedia.org/wiki/Requirements_traceability)[d iteration in any of these phases)"](https://en.wikipedia.org/wiki/Requirements_traceability)